top of page

 1. Please visit my "General Tso's Chicken" page for the sauce recipe.

-3. Combine everything together until the chicken wings are well coated.
+3. Combine chicken wings with your marinade ingredients until well coated.

-4. Cover and set aside in the fridge for 1 to 2 hrs.
+4. Cover and chill in the fridge for 1 to 2 hours.

-6. Mix General Tso's sauce and orange juice until well combined.
+6. Mix General Tso’s sauce with orange juice until smooth.

 7. Set aside until ready to use.